Adjustable Visual Appearance for Generalizable Novel View Synthesis: Method

 \subsection{Basics of GNT}

-GNT utilizes a two-stage transformer based architecture that allows for efficient novel view synthesis from source views.
-The first stage is a \textit{view transformer} that aggregates information from neighbouring views while using epipolar geometry as an inductive bias.
-The second stage is a \textit{ray transformer} that performs a learnable ray-based rendering based on the feature vectors generated by the \textit{view transformer} along points on a camera ray.
+GNT utilizes a two-stage transformer-based architecture that allows for novel view synthesis from source views.
+The first stage is a \textit{view transformer} that aggregates information from neighboring views using epipolar geometry.
+The second stage is a \textit{ray transformer} that performs rendering.